relapse

 Although you are trying to encourage and support your child by reminding him to stay in recovery, he may begin to feel rebellious.
 It leads to tension, which is not what you want when someone is trying to recover.
 It would help if you had patience during this sensitive time.
 Give your child the space to find his way to motivate him to change.

 Instead of reminders, notice what your child is doing well.
 If you see him often, try and acknowledge his hard work in creating change.
 It is an excellent time for rewards, as well.
-Gift cards, special dinners, or a fun outing can reward your child’s efforts to live a healthier life.
+Gift cards, special dinners, or a fun outing can reward your child’s efforts to live healthier lives.
 Making positive comments also helps you keep a more hopeful frame of mind.

 5. Consider possible triggers to relapse